Fliplet/fliplet-widget-form-builder/README.md

 2. Open the component settings (this loads `interface.html`) and build your form.
 3. Save, then preview the app – your field components will execute using `js/libs/form.js`.

+### Binary image uploads

+Image fields automatically detect whether the device or browser can upload binary files.
+When supported, image data is converted to a `Blob` and uploaded using `Fliplet.Media.Files.upload`.
+Devices that lack the necessary APIs fall back to submitting base64-encoded data so that uploads continue to work everywhere.

 ---

 ## Contributing